Rifugio Pordenone

 The interiors and rooms

-The Pordenone shelter has 60 beds, divided into 2 dormitories with 10 and 20 beds, 5 rooms with 4 beds, and 3 rooms with 2 beds.
+The Rifugio Pordenone hut has 60 beds, divided into 2 dormitories with 10 and 20 beds, 5 rooms with 4 beds, and 3 rooms with 2 beds.
 The beds are all bunk beds.
-You can also stay in the treehouses near the shelter, unfurnished, using a sleeping bag and enjoying the shelter’s services.
+You can also stay in the treehouses, unfurnished, using a sleeping bag and enjoying the hut’s services.

 The lodge offers food service and it is possible to eat inside or on the outdoor terrace.